19 Oct 2017

 • Stock up on sweets and chocolate.
 I’ve never dared to ask for ‘trick’.

 • Take a moment to order 30 tracts from the Good Book Company.
 They’re age-appropriate, gentle and end up with Jesus Christ.
 Thrust them into the hands, buckets and fangs of anyone who will take one.

 • Congratulate the children on their costumes.
 Thank them for coming.
 Don’t forget to smile!

 As a bare minimum they will leave your house saying, “Why do Christians have to bang on about Jesus?
 But at least they’re generous and happy.”
 I’d venture out of the dark gloom of my kitchen for that.

 For 4-11's: The story of Jesus walking on water that made his disciples scream, “It’s a ghost”.

 For 7-11's: An explanation of Jesus as the Light of the world with puzzles.

 For teenagers: An engaging exploration into fear, phobias and Christ’s power over them.

 Knowing how to respond to Halloween can be a challenge when our kids get invited to parties and people knock on our door.
 What should we do about it as Jesus’s followers?
 Check out our helpful video that equips us to think Biblically about Halloween and honour Christ in this season; we do not need to overreact or be afraid.

-For more blogs about holidays click here
+For more blogs and videos about halloween click here